Networked Communication for Decentralised Agents in Mean-Field Games: Experiments

-\begin{remark} The reward structure of our coordination games is such that exploitability sometimes increases from its initial value before it decreases down to 0.
+\begin{remark} The reward structure of our coordination games is such that exploitability sometimes increases from its initial value before it decreases down to 0 (e.g. Fig. \ref{cluster_regular}).
 This is because agents are rewarded proportionally to how many other agents are co-located with them: when agents are evenly dispersed at the beginning of the run, it is difficult for even a deviating, best-responding agent to significantly increase its reward.
 However, once some agents start to aggregate, a best-responding agent can take advantage of this to substantially increase its reward (giving higher exploitability), before all the other agents catch up and aggregate at a single point, reducing the exploitability down to 0.
 Due to this arc, in some of our plots the independent case may have lower exploitability at certain points than the other architectures, but this is not necessarily a sign of good performance.
-In fact, we can see in some such cases that the independent case is not learning at all, with the independent agents' average return not increasing and the exploitability staying level rather than ultimately decreasing (see, for example, Figs. \ref{cluster_regular}, \ref{cluster_fail}, \ref{cluster_add} and \ref{cluster_16}). \end{remark}
+In fact, in such cases we can often see that the independent agents are hardly learning at all, with the independent agents' average return not increasing and the exploitability staying level rather than ultimately decreasing (see, for example, Figs. \ref{cluster_regular}, \ref{cluster_fail}, \ref{cluster_add} and \ref{cluster_16}). \end{remark}